Hellraiser Trilogy: The Scarlet Box (US/ UK, DVD/ Blu-ray Comparison)

 Now, I mentioned how the Arrow blu-ray has more picture info, chiefly on the left hand side than the previous versions (and you can see it in those shots I posted above).
 But it's been pointed out on the blu-ray.com forums that this extra info is probably a framing mistake, as it sometimes shows too much, i.e. camera equipment or crewmen standing on ladders in the background.
 Here's a clear example of what I mean:

-That's way too much on the left; you can see where the special effect of the pillar ends and it's just big wooden boards.
+That's way too much on the left; you can see where the special effect of the pillar ends and it's just big wooden boards in the Scarlet Box.
 Clearly that was not meant to be seen on camera.
-However, that shot passes very quickly, and most of the film, while still showing you more picture on the left hand side than intended, doesn't contain anything that clearly doesn't belong.
+However, that shot passes very quickly, and most of the film, while still showing you more picture on the left hand side than intended, doesn't contain anything that egregious.
 It's mostly just a little bit extra of the set.
 But every once in a while, a shot will pop up with something you shouldn't see in it.
+But as you can also see above, Arrow's UHD fixes the framing, pulling in a little tighter vertically to maintain the 1.85 AR while cropping that excess material on the left again.
+It's also worth noting that AB's widescreen DVD is framed at about 1.76:1, as opposed to Arrow's 1.85.
+The old fullscreen version, which has extra vertical info thanks to its open matte, looks softer and murkier even than the widescreen DVD version.
+And the new UHD's grain structure is easily the most improved over the BD in this trio.
+Look at the grain on Paula Marshall's forehead... you can only really make it out now on the 2023 release.

-Arrow, on the other hand, takes the unusual tact of shifting the aspect ratio mid-picture on their unrated version.
+Arrow, on the other hand, takes the unusual tact of shifting the aspect ratio mid-picture on their unrated versions.
 Rather than cropping the already cropped footage like Anchor Bay, the picture jumps from 1.85 to 1.33, which is a little distracting to say the least.
-And that is presumably why they also offer the cut theatrical version (because why else would anybody want an identical version of the film except cut?) - so you can see their HD 2k scan without the sudden drop in quality and shift in aspect ratio.
-I guess that's fine if you want to show off how good Hellraiser 3 looks here; but this film is really much more enjoyable in its uncut form.
+And that's why they also offer the cut theatrical version, so you can see their HD 2k and 4k scans without the sudden drop in quality and shift in aspect ratio.
+I guess that's fine if you want to show off how good Hellraiser 3 looks here; but this film is genuinely better in its uncut form.

 The old, 2000 Hellraiser special edition DVD already had some solid extras: specifically an audio commentary by Clive Barker, Ashley Lawrence and Peter Atkins, and a nice 25 minute featurette called Hellraiser: Resurrection.
 All of the subsequent releases kept those, while adding more extras on top of them.
 Here's the mass amount of stuff the UK box-set added: